1-Platform/one-platform/packages/documentation-spa/docs/apps/hosted/research-repository/research-repository-spa.md

 ### Get Started

-Analyst Papers application provides the listing of the analyst papers stored in the PNT portal and Google Drive together.
+Research Repository application provides the listing of the analyst papers stored in the PNT portal and Google Drive together.
 Users are able to search analyst material on the basis of the keyword provided and the application will list down the papers with the keyword highlighted in the title and description of the papers.
 Quick Preview helps the user identify the right content for them.
 Citation functionality lists out the copyable Red Hat citations for the users to put in anywhere they want the papers to be quoted.

 ### Target Audience